OttoAllmendinger/gnome-shell-imgur/README.md

 The latest reviewed version can be found at [GNOME Shell Extensions](https://extensions.gnome.org/extension/683/imgur-screenshot-uploader/).

+An extension that allows copying screenshots to the local clipboard and saving them locally can be found at https://github.com/OttoAllmendinger/gnome-shell-screenshot

 ### Via github.com

 The latest development version can be installed manually with these commands: